RD-107

 The RD-107 (Ракетный Двигатель-107) and its sibling, the RD-108, are a type of rocket engine used on the R-7 rocket family.
 RD-107 engines are used in each booster and the RD-108 is used in the central core.
 The engines have four main combustion chambers (each with a nozzle) and either two (RD-107) or four (RD-108) vernier chambers.

 The engines were first developed in the mid-1950s to launch the R-7 Semyorka, the first intercontinental ballistic missile.
 The R-7 was later adapted into space launch vehicles and the engines have been improved over several generations.
 The most recent versions are the RD-107A and RD-108A engines are used to launch the Soyuz-2, which is in active service as of 2024.
+An unusual feature of these engines is the turbines, driven by the catalytic decomposition of H_{2}O_{2}.

 Design

 Turbopump schematic of the NPO Energomash RD-107 rocket engine.

 The RD-107 was designed under the direction of Valentin Glushko at the Experimental Design Bureau (OKB-456) between 1954 and 1957.
-It uses liquid oxygen and kerosene as propellants operating in a gas-generator cycle.
+It uses liquid oxygen and highly refined kerosene (RG-1) as propellants operating in a gas-generator cycle.
 As was typical by all the descendants of the V-2 rocket technology, the turbine is driven by steam generated by catalytic decomposition of H_{2}O_{2}.
 The steam generator uses solid F-30-P-G catalyst.
 This consists of variable-sized porous oxidized iron pellets, half of which are coated in a mixture of potassium permanganate and sodium.
 Each engine uses four fixed main combustion chambers.
 The RD-107 has an additional two vernier combustion chambers that can thrust vector in a single plane to supply attitude control.
 The RD-108 has four verniers to supply full vector control to the Blok-A stage.
 The single-axle turbopump unit includes the steam driven turbine, an oxidizer pump, a fuel pump, and a nitrogen gas generator for tank pressurization.

 The RD-107 engines are used in each of the boosters of the Soyuz-2 rocket, and a single RD-108 is used in the Blok-A stage (the central 1st stage).

 One important innovation of this engine was the capability to use variable mixture ratio between fuel and oxidizer.
 The natural variations in manufacturing between each engine meant that without an active propellant consumption control, each booster could deplete oxygen and fuel at a different rate.
 This might result in as much as tens of tonnes of unused propellant near the end of the burn.
 It would generate enormous stress on the structure and cause difficulties in steering due to the mass imbalance.
 The mixture ratio control system was developed to ensure the simultaneous consumption of propellant mass among the four R-7 boosters.